 Tell the World All About It

 Make some good friends in jail?
 Do you want to find somebody you met when you were locked up?
-Say wassup here, just leave a message below.
+Say hello here, just leave a message below.

-Throw a shoutout to people still locked up at Fayette County Jail
+Send a message to someone incarcerated at Fayette County Jail